-Although enforcement matters are rare events for individual clients, K&L Gates’ lawyers routinely handle such cases, ranging from enforcement proceedings to criminal investigations, trials, and appeals.
-Our lawyers include former prosecutors and former enforcement lawyers for U.S. state and federal regulatory authorities – bringing perspective to the defense of environmental cases that is invaluable as a company facing such charges evaluates its options.
+Although enforcement matters are rare events for individual clients, our lawyers routinely handle such cases, ranging from enforcement proceedings to criminal investigations, trials, and appeals.
+Our lawyers include former prosecutors and former enforcement lawyers for U.S. state and federal regulatory authorities, bringing perspective to the defense of environmental cases that is invaluable as a company facing such charges evaluates its options.
 While we have tried cases to conclusion, we have extensive success at the investigative stage, where the resolution is often most favorable to our client.

-We have defended corporations and corporate officers against various charges, including illegal disposal of hazardous wastes, records-keeping violations, conspiracy, reporting violations, and mail and wire fraud.
-We also provide advice on how best to protect a corporation or individual’s interests during the government’s search of a facility for evidence, grand jury investigations, and plea negotiations.
+We have defended corporations and corporate officers against various charges, including illegal disposal of hazardous wastes, record-keeping violations, conspiracy, reporting violations, and mail and wire fraud.
+We also provide advice on how best to protect a corporation’s or individual’s interests during the government’s search of a facility for evidence, grand jury investigations, and plea negotiations.

 Since regulatory agencies often look first to the property owner to pay cleanup costs, we have represented numerous plaintiffs in cost recovery litigation, bringing a unique perspective to our practice.
 Our lawyers have also represented a variety of private and public entities as defendants in cost recovery litigation, including chemical companies, railroads, garbage haulers, hotels, department stores, maritime companies, and a variety of municipalities such as cities and port districts.

 Natural resources are the lifeblood of commerce and industry.
-K&L Gates’ natural resources practice spans the range of natural resources development, conservation, and management companies – including water, fisheries, coal, aggregates, oil, natural gas, minerals, base and precious metals, and timber.
+Our natural resources practice spans the range of natural resources development, conservation, and management companies, including water, fisheries, coal, aggregates, oil, natural gas, minerals, base and precious metals, and timber.

 In virtually all natural resource development projects there is a potential to impact threatened or endangered species.
-Forestry, mining, agriculture, shipping, and energy projects present risks, as do public infrastructure projects and residential, industrial, and commercial developments.
-Environmental and land use lawyers at K&L Gates have the experience to integrate endangered species concerns into near-term and long-term decision making and project development.
-Where necessary and unavoidable, we have also pursued natural resource management issues in legal proceedings.
+Forestry, mining, agriculture, shipping, and energy projects present risks, as do public infrastructure, residential, industrial, and commercial projects and developments.
+Our environmental and land use lawyers have the experience to integrate endangered species concerns into near-term and long-term decision making and project development.
+When necessary and unavoidable, we have also pursued natural resource management issues in legal proceedings.

 The firm’s legislative work ranges from vessel documentation and manning requirements to safety regulations, tax issues, coast-wise eligibility of vessels, international fisheries agreements, and trade matters.
 We have prepared testimony, presented the views of industry coalitions to members of the U.S. Congress through written correspondence and personal visits, and developed strategies to secure favorable legislation.
 We have extensive experience in U.S. fishery management councils, the National Marine Fisheries Service, and the relevant Senate and House committees.

-Water and Wastewater ServicesThe water law group at K&L Gates is at the forefront of water law issues in both the eastern and western United States.
+Our water law group is at the forefront of water law issues in both the eastern and western United States.
 Members of our team have handled precedent-setting cases regarding water law and allocation, including interstate water disputes and development of water and wastewater facilities.

-Similarly, in the eastern United States, K&L Gates lawyers have taken a leadership position in various state and regional water law reform efforts.
+Similarly, in the eastern United States, we have taken a leadership position in various state and regional water law reform efforts.
 We have actively represented individual water, energy, and other utilities, as well as private developers and industries, in obtaining state and basin commission permits for groundwater and surface water withdrawals, wastewater treatment, reuse, and discharge projects.
-Over the past 15 years, we have counseled and represented entities engaged in some of the largest and most innovative public-private partnership projects for water and wastewater infrastructure development across the United States.
+For nearly two decades, we have counseled and represented entities engaged in some of the largest and most innovative public-private partnership projects for water and wastewater infrastructure development across the United States.

-In the United Kingdom, our lawyers advise our clients on development consent including submission of planning applications, applying for highways’ stopping-up orders, listed building, conservation, and other consents.
+In the United Kingdom, our lawyers advise clients on development consent including submission of planning applications, applying for highways stopping-up orders, listed building, conservation, and other consents.
 We advise on environmental impact assessment and planning strategy, as well as draft planning obligations and infrastructure agreements.
-Where necessary, we conduct environmental disputes, Lands Tribunal Cases, judicial reviews, and other High Court proceedings and public inquiries into planning matters.
+When necessary, we conduct environmental disputes, Lands Tribunal Cases, judicial reviews, and other High Court proceedings and public inquiries into planning matters.

-Whether it is a straightforward acquisition of unimpaired assets or a complex multisite transaction involving extensive contamination, K&L Gates lawyers know how to identify and assess the risks and liabilities and allocate them among the parties to achieve our clients’ objectives.
-Our assessments are not limited to environmental conditions at and near the subject property – we also consider the need to transfer or amend permits for ongoing operations, facilitate such transfers and amendments when necessary, and evaluate whether our client’s business plans can be accomplished under existing authorizations.
+Whether it is a straightforward acquisition of unimpaired assets or a complex multisite transaction involving extensive contamination, our lawyers know how to identify and assess the risks and liabilities and allocate them among the parties to achieve our clients’ objectives.
+Our assessments are not limited to environmental conditions at and near the subject property; we also consider the need to transfer or amend permits for ongoing operations, facilitate such transfers and amendments when necessary, and evaluate whether our client’s business plans can be accomplished under existing authorizations.

 We routinely assist property developers, lenders, and asset managers in the following areas:

-K&L Gates assists businesses in strategic participation in the process of enacting and amending environmental laws.
+We assist businesses with strategic participation in the process of enacting and amending environmental laws.
 Our lawyers have participated in the negotiation, drafting, and enactment of statutes, regulations, and executive orders and have testified before legislative and regulatory panels on leading-edge issues for our clients.
 Our success is based on continuous involvement with national and regional industry leaders, as well as with the U.S. Congress, federal land management agencies, Native American tribes, and state and local governments.

-Environmental policy is in many instances developed through litigation – particularly challenges to formal regulatory authority rules and informal policies and guidance.
-K&L Gates has successfully challenged a number of rules for our clients, and we monitor related litigation by others for opportunities to bring our clients’ perspectives before the court in amicus curiae briefs.
+Environmental policy is in many instances developed through litigation, particularly challenges to formal regulatory authority rules and informal policies and guidance.
+We have successfully challenged a number of rules for our clients, and we monitor related litigation by others for opportunities to bring our clients’ perspectives before the court in amicus curiae briefs.

-K&L Gates lawyers have played a major role in influencing the development of the emerging environmental justice movement.
+Our lawyers have played a major role in influencing the development of the emerging environmental justice movement.
 Relying on both constitutional and statutory authority in the civil rights arena, environmental justice advocates seek to influence siting, permitting, and cleanup decisions regarding controversial facilities or sites at both the state and federal levels.
-K&L Gates has not only counseled clients in their efforts to avoid environmental justice litigation through the creation of effective community outreach programs, but we have also successfully shaped the applicable case law through our successful involvement in precedent-setting litigation at the federal appellate level.
+We have not only counseled clients in their efforts to avoid environmental justice litigation through the creation of effective community outreach programs, but we have also successfully shaped the applicable case law through our successful involvement in precedent-setting litigation at the federal appellate level.
 We have served both as lead counsel in such cases and as a facilitator in obtaining third-party support for parties already embroiled in litigation over these sensitive issues.

 The political, business, and regulatory responses to climate change are quickly evolving in regional, national, and international forums, and demand agile, integrated responses across legal disciplines.
-Our environmental lawyers work together with their colleagues in the Climate Change and Sustainability practice to bring clients the multidisciplinary approach necessary to understand and address the complex challenges and emerging opportunities.
+Our environmental lawyers work together with their colleagues in the corporate energy sourcing and sustainability practice to bring clients the multidisciplinary approach necessary to understand and address the complex challenges and emerging opportunities.

-Together with the larger Climate Change and Sustainability practice, the environmental lawyers have represented a range of entities touched by climate change issues.
+Together with the larger corporate energy sourcing and sustainability practice, our environmental lawyers have represented a range of entities touched by climate change issues.
 We have worked on behalf of those involved in energy production and consumption, industrial manufacturing, clean technologies, natural resources, sustainable development, and lending and investing, as well as the variety of companies that want to incorporate “green” practices into their businesses.

-Among other matters, our environmental team has developed and implemented greenhouse gas mitigation programs; permitted clean technology and carbon sequestration projects; assisted clients in satisfying environmental compliance obligations; and handled the successful environmental review and permitting of more than $6 billion of green public works projects.
+Among other matters, our environmental team has developed and implemented greenhouse gas mitigation programs, permitted clean technology and carbon sequestration projects, assisted clients in satisfying environmental compliance obligations, and handled the successful environmental review and permitting of more than US$6 billion of green public works projects.